ILLIXR/ILLIXR/docs/getting_started.md

 : Comma separated list of plugins (case sensitive) which are used at run time.
 This is only needed in cases like offload_vio where multiple plugin libraries are built by a single plugin, but must be loaded individually. (e.g. offload_vio.server_rx)

 - visualizers
-: Comma separated list of visualizers to build or load at runtime (currently kimera_vio and openvins are available).
+: Comma separated list of visualizers to build or load at runtime (currently openvins is available).
 At runtime, if multiple visualizers are listed, only the first one will be used.

 - duration
 : The duration to run ILLIXR for in seconds.